raspbian-addons/docs/docs/install.md

 ```
 extrepo disable raspbian-addons
 ```

+   Please note that uninstalling the repository will not remove any of the software installed using it.
 </details>

 The GPG key fingerprint is `232E 6F29 77AB D48E 5A9F  AD03 9ACB 4E70 D84B FD24`.